![]() |

 C) provide the Department with the names of other aliens that the sponsor has signed an agreement to support, for the purpose of prorating the sponsor's deemed income;

-D) report any changes in the sponsor's income, source of income, assets and number of dependents which directly affect the eligibility and benefit level of the alien;
+D) report any changes in the sponsor's income, source of income, assets and number of dependents that directly affect the eligibility and benefit level of the alien;

 E) report a change in sponsors and all required information regarding the new sponsor's income, spouse, assets and dependents;